Markusdreyer/react-workshop/step-by-step.md

   ```

   Is OK.
 In this example, `<>` is the parent element, and the two `<Box>` elements are child elements.
 The parent element contains and wraps around the two child elements.
+However,

   ```tsx
   return (